🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Where we have RFK Jr. who has been very adamant that we don't need all these drugs, right?

-Like that's a maybe not even the fish, just let's see where we do.
+Like that's maybe not even the fish.

-But um, you see how angry Democrats in Congress have been getting when he says, Hey, so for this COVID vaccine, we're going to pull the emergency, we're gonna pull the emergency use authorization.
+But you see how angry Democrats in Congress have been getting when he says, hey, so for this COVID vaccine, we're going to pull the emergency.

 If your doctor thinks you should have it and you want to talk to your doctor about it, you can get a prescription and go get it, just like anything else.

-Uh, but little kids don't need it, healthy kids don't need it.
+But little kids don't need it.

-And if you do need it over the counter and you are in these certain certain groups, you know, asthmatic or elderly, you can get it at the pharmacy.
+And if you do need it over the counter and you are in these certain groups, you know, asthmatic or elderly, you can get it at the pharmacy.

-And I don't remember ever in my life until COVID getting any kind of drug at the pharmacy that wasn't like some Advil, you know, you don't go to the pharmacist and say, hey, give me this controlled substance from Johnson and Johnson or Pfizer or whatever.
+And I don't remember ever in my life until COVID getting any kind of drug at the pharmacy that wasn't like some Advil, you know?

 You get them at the doctor's office.

-What is how how did we normalize this idea?
+What is, how, how did we normalize this idea?

 unidentified